fastly/next-compute-js/README.md

 > npm install @fastly/next-compute-js@alpha
 > ```

-In your project directory, type the following command to scaffold a Compute@Edge project:
+In your project directory, type the following command to scaffold a Compute project:

 ```shell
 npx @fastly/next-compute-js init